top of page

 Learn more about courses related to my fields of study at Rice University.

-Major: Statistics and Sport Analytics
+Majors: Statistics and Sport Analytics

 RELEVANT COURSES